chilam27/Improve_Product_Review_System/README.md

 3. Exploratory Data Analysis: I analyze the target variable ("rating") and examine its and other features' relationships.
 In this phase, I also perform Latent Dirichlet Allocation (LDA) topic modeling to search for topics of each rating category.

 4. Model Building: I compare different classification algorithms (logistic regression, Naive Bayes, random forest classifier, k-nearest neighbor (KNN), and support vector machines (SVM)) and choose the one that produces the best result.
-The estimators I use for my multilabel classification algorithm is the accuracy classification score that computes subset accuracy.
+The performance metric I use for my multilabel classification algorithm is the accuracy classification score that computes subset accuracy.

 ### [Data Collection](https://github.com/chilam27/Improved_Product_Review_System/blob/master/P03_DataCollection.py)

 _*Disclaimer: this data set is used for educational puspose._

-I create a web scraper for the product reviews.
+I create a web scraper for product reviews.
 My first intention was to scrape 8 different variables (see table below) plus the product's size and color.
 I want to see if it has any effect on determining the rating or not (such as whether such size or color has some defects).
 But I run into a similar issue I have with my other web scrapper: that is I cannot make the function see null value as n/a and it will just skip over.
 So I decided to leave those two variables out of the data set.
 Although I want to scrape all 9,208 reviews it has, Amazon only allows me to access only 5,000 of the reviews.
 Hence, my data scrapped CSV consists of 8 variables and 5,000 records.

 Variables             |  Description
 :--------------------:|:---------------------------------------------------------------: